An outline of the aim of Paper P5, its structure and how the syllabus is tested

 A good candidate will be able to tailor the approaches suitable to the organisation described in the scenario and justify this advice using the evidence given in the scenario.

-The scenario will describe the organisation, its objectives and its business environment.
+The scenario describes the organisation, its objectives and its business environment.
 A good candidate will show how they have taken in this information and then applied it to the performance management of that organisation.
 For example, when assessing different performance management approaches, a useful question to ask is ‘Does this meet the objectives/needs of the organisation?’ so obviously, the candidate must have identified these from the scenario.

 Candidates must make sure that they can: